 Depending on the type of project you’re working on, one type of insulation may be better suited to your needs than another.
 The Insulation Man has over 30 years of experiencing installing insulation for both retrofits and new construction, and we’ll help you choose the best insulation material for your project.

 Insulation for Retrofits

-Blown in cellulose is much better than traditional fiberglass insulation at stopping all components of heat loss.
+Blown in cellulose is much better than traditional fiberglass batt insulation at stopping all components of heat loss.
 By design, this product will fill all voids in insulated spaces.
 It is also typically installed at higher densities than fiberglass batt insulation, allowing it to be much more suitable to stop convective heat loss.
-The R value of this product will also be more stable in adverse weather conditions than batt products because of its higher density.
+The R-value of this product will also be more stable in adverse weather conditions than batt products because of its higher density.
 Following are the typical types and means of installation:

 Loose: In a blown cellulose installation, the material is simply blown into place in a loose, unconsolidated state.
 This is commonly done in attics, where the cellulose is supported by the ceiling beneath.
 Because the nature of blown cellulose causes it to settle over time, extra material is added in the initial application.

 Dense Packed: Cellulose can be blown in closed cavities like walls, or cathedral ceilings, but in these situations, it must be installed at a greater density to prevent settling.
 This process is called “dense packing”, and it is an effective air barrier system.